janus-idp/backstage-plugins/plugins/rbac-backend/README.md

 ### Configure policy admins

 The RBAC plugin empowers you to manage permission policies for users and groups with a designated group of individuals known as policy administrators.
-These administrators are granted access to the RBAC plugin's REST API and user interface.
+These administrators are granted access to the RBAC plugin's REST API and user interface as well as the ability to read from the catalog.

 You can specify the policy administrators in your application configuration as follows: